TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/tenant-billing-server.md

 ## General options

 - `tbs.tenant-admin-key` : The tenant administration key configured in the Identity Server.
+- `tbs.pull-interval` : How frequently to pull the metering data.
 - `tbs.reporter-address-regexps` : Regular expressions representing addresses which can report tenant metering totals.

 ### Stripe configuration